RYNO8/SYNCS_coup/README.md

  - an order for discarding cards and a seperate order for revealing cards (trying combinations that seems to make sense). avoid getting double of the same card
  * order of actions are killing (assassin, couop), exchanging if start of game and "bad" hand, gaining $$$ (duke, ambassador, captain, income)
  * take foreign aid instead of income if no dukes and midgame
+ * endgame is when only 1 opponent, or at most 3 remaining cards
  - only assassinate when >=4 coins (this means that you are slightly passive, in the hope that other people kill each other)
  * extended idea to make a stealth bot (startgame: as little impact as possible, try to get assassin then duke. endgame: kill, gain $$)
  - try to lie in certain cases, and dont challenge opponents who counter your lies (lying ambassador op)